Hakone is an international and popular tourist destination

 and we are looking forward to helping you enjoy your visit to our Museum.

-The Okada Museum of Art is a new private art museum that opened its doors in October 2013.
+The Okada Museum of Art is a private art museum that opened its doors in October 2013.
 It shares Japanese and Eastern artworks and archaeological artifacts, as well as other cultural assets, with the public.

 The museum's beautiful five-story building, which was designed by Miura Shin to make use scenic Kowakudani's inclined land, has caught the attention of art aficionados for its massive wind and thunder gods entrance mural: the 12 m x 30 m “Wind/Time” by Japanese-style painter Fukui Kotaro.
 The area around the museum is a restful oasis, featuring a water lily pond, a free-flowing spring footbath, a garden with seasonal flowers, and Kaikatei, a refined restaurant in a renovated Japanese-style house.